 Muscle memory is a term that is often associated with sports.
 For example, professional athletes, musicians, and construction workers rely heavily on muscle motor skill retention to perform their best, especially in high-stress situations.
 Shooting a gun is no different.

 While many traditional firearms training classes teach shooters the basics of shooting a gun, responsible gun ownership, and the laws associated with carrying a concealed weapon, the classes don't help shooters master muscle memory.

 Why is this important?

-Naturally, a body is not conditioned to know how to react to a stressful situation properly.
-Especially when it comes to a hazardous situation, it’s not uncommon for the body to freeze up and panic under a given situation's immense stress.
+Naturally, a body is not conditioned to know how to react to a stressful situation adequately.
+Especially when it comes to a hazardous situation, it's not uncommon for the body to freeze up and panic under a given situation's immense stress.